genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.md

 [Lightweight Directory Access Protocol](https://ldap.com/basic-ldap-concepts/) Industry-standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.

 A common use of LDAP is to provide a central store of usernames and passwords.
-This allows many different applications and services to connect to the LDAP server to validate users.
+This allows many different applications and services to connect to the LDAP server so that you can validate users.

 ## MarkitWire